defactor-com/documentation/docs/pools/smart-contracts/pools-contract/example.md

 - Anyone can create a pool; the contract only requests a fee of 200 USDC, so Bob must have at least 200 USDC tokens in his wallet.

-- The pool is created with a soft cap of 1000 USDC and a hard cap of 2000 USDC.
+- The pool is created with a soft cap of 1000 USDC, a hard cap of 2000 USDC, a deadline within 10 days after pool creation, and a minimum APR of 2 USDC.

 - A pool instance is created with the collateral tokens provided by Bob.